 Dr. McClure passed away after a short illness in December 2013 after leading the College for twenty-one years.

-In 2017, President Hampton led the campus to develop five strategic themes.
-Since its founding, the College has transformed lives, liberated minds and souls, and celebrated excellence in Christ as the institution has helped each student to achieve and realize the Power of Potential®.
+In 2017, the College developed a strategic plan based upon five strategic themes: stimulation of intellectual and creative discovery; promotion of student success; development of persons of integrity grounded in Christ-centered values; strengthened financial resources; and enhanced partnerships.
+It was also during this period that the College pronounced transformation, liberation, and celebration as its core values, highlighting that since its founding, the College has transformed lives, liberated minds and souls, and celebrated excellence in Christ as the institution has helped each student to achieve and realize the Power of Potential®.

-Dr. Hampton also sought to expand community support and involvement.
-Through a partnership with the Jackson-Madison County School System, the College was granted a lease of the music area at the former Jackson-Central Merry High School campus.
+Expanding community support and involvement was a consistent focus.
+Thus, through a partnership with the Jackson-Madison County School System, the College was granted a lease of the music area at the former Jackson- Central Merry High School campus.

-President Hampton has dedicated significant time and energy to igniting creativity and full participation within the campus community.
-This cross-institutional approach has contributed to an increase in successful grant making; the creation of the Student Textbook Exchange Program (STEP), a collaboration of Academic Affairs, Student Affairs, and Auxiliary Services that provides each student with course materials; and, in 2019, broadened the pathway for students through enhanced interactions between the College and a top research university.
+Dr. Hampton dedicated significant time and energy to igniting creativity and full participation within the campus community.
+This cross-institutional approach contributed to an increase in successful grant making; the creation of the Student Textbook Exchange Program (STEP), a collaboration of Academic Affairs, Student Affairs, and Auxiliary Services that provide each student with course materials; and, in 2019, a broadened career pathway for students through enhanced interactions between the College and a top research university.

 In Spring 2020, the College was gifted the former Lincoln Elementary School property by the City of Jackson.
 This property houses faculty offices and practice areas for the Concert Choir and the cheerleading program.

-Due to the global COVID-19 pandemic, higher education has experienced a transformational period and Lane College was no exception to the trends, both long- and short-term.
-Since the sudden pivot to online and hybrid instruction in March 2020 and continuing through the Spring 2021 semester, the College remained committed to supporting the well-being of its students and the need for both flexibility and compassion during the COVID-19 pandemic.
+When in 2020, the outbreak of the global COVID-19 pandemic occurred, higher education experienced a transformational short and long-term impact from which Lane College was not exempt.
+Besides insuring swift and proper implementation of several health and operational protocols, the College was compelled to suddenly pivot to online and hybrid instruction in March 2020 through the Spring 2021 semester.
+Throughout that transition, the College remained committed to supporting the well-being of its students with flexibility and compassion.

 From its humble beginnings, Lane College has been a source of inspiration for countless numbers of youth and adults throughout this nation.
-Today, it stands as a symbol of Christian education for persons of all faiths, creeds, colors, and nationalities.
+Today, it continues to stand as a symbol of Christian education for persons of all faiths, creeds, colors, and nationalities.